 Born and raised in the fertile musical region of Philadelphia, home of the Philly Soul Sound and the renaissance known as “neo-soul,” Temika attended the Philadelphia High School For Creative & Performing Arts.
 There she rubbed elbows with R&B crooners Boyz II Men, neo-soul song stylist Amel Larrieux, jazz bassist Christian McBride, Roots drummer Ahmir "?uestlove" Thompson and Roots bandmate Tariq "Black Thought" Trotter, among others.
 The recipient of the first ever scholarship named for jazz great Ella Fitzgerald, Temika graduated from the University of Maryland Eastern Shore and went on to hone her sound via live performances in the Washington, DC area and abroad.

 Moreover, Temika Moore is more than an artist.
-She heads up Temika Moore Enterprises, which provides business consulting and music business coaching, and is the parent company for her music publishing company Pink Panna Music & Publishing, and her live event company Moore II Come Entertainment Group.
-She is also a voting member of the Washington, DC Chapter of The Recording Academy (GRAMMY’s), where she holds the office of membership committee secretary, and also serves as a District Advocate, and has presented before members of congress to advocate for music creator rights.
-Her background includes a combination of music, music business, education, digital marketing, business operations and project management experience.
-She brings over 20 years of professional work experience which includes live performances, promotions, tour coordination, publishing, royalties administration, live event coordination, media sales, community outreach, as well as consulting with non-profit and for-profit organizations to help manage, and or improve processes.
-Temika Moore has provided consulting services to companies including Discovery Communications, Radio One, The College Board, Marriott and Amtrak.
+Temika Moore is an inspirational speaker, educator, singer, songwriter, cultural impact consultant, and arts advocate.
+Temika Moore is also the publishing and licensing administrator for Pink Panna Music Publishing; the home of Inspirational Soul Music.
+She is also a former voting member of the Washington, DC Chapter of The Recording Academy (GRAMMY’s), where she has held the office of membership committee secretary, and served as a District Advocate for Music Creator Rights where she presented support for legislation before members of congress to advocate for music creator rights.
+Her background includes a combination of music production, music business, education, digital marketing, business operations and project management experience.
+She brings over 20 years of professional work experience which includes live performances, promotions, tour coordination, publishing, royalties administration, live event coordination, media sales, community outreach, as well as consulting with non-profit and for-profit organizations to help manage, and or improve workflow processes.
+Temika Moore has provided services to companies including Discovery Communications and Radio One.

 Temika’s talents have led her to share the stage with R&B/jazz artist Will Downing, jazz funk stalwart Roy Ayers, contemporary jazz keyboardist Marcus Johnson and the late saxophonist Stanley Turrentine.
 She has opened for Eric Benét, Chante Moore, Bilal, Kindred the Family Soul, KEM, Dwele, Sylena Johnson, Cassandra Wilson, Najee, Pieces of a Dream, and Jean Carne, among others.
 She has also served the congregations of the Mt.
 Ennon Baptist Church Praise & Worship Team in Clinton, MD, and Revolution Annapolis Worship Team in Annapolis, MD, as well as provided background vocal support for inspirational and gospel artists Jeff Majors, Dorothy Norwood and Deon Kipping.
 Additional career highlights include features and lives performances on Fox 5, Philadelphia ABC/MasterCard Thanksgiving Day Parades, University of Maryland Eastern Shore Jazz Ensemble, Philly Pops Orchestra, Centric TV (Now BETher), Aspire Network, Music Choice Network, Bounce TV, SiriusXM Radio, and has served as a Supercuts Rock The Cut Ambassador.

 Lastly, in 2015 Temika Moore planned for a sabbatical to participate in professional development and personal enrichment opportunities to further support her core values.
 It was her goal to experience pursuing creative music industry related projects without regard to financial constraints.
 In preparation to embark on this uncertain journey, she prepared for seven years to eliminate financial liabilities thereby creating an environment that would be conducive to pursuing unique creative projects.
-During this time she was invited to work with Meant 2 Live Foundation, a non-profit organization based in Fairfax, Virginia whose sole mission is to use music to help alleviate poverty in vulnerable communities.
-This past summer, Temika participated in Splendor Fest, a Washington, DC project with the mission to help garner awareness about at risk homeless populations in Washington, DC.
-It was a one-day music festival that provided economic, mental, social, and spiritual resources, and other services free of charge to homeless persons in Washington, DC.
+During this time she was invited to work with Meant 2 Live Foundation, a non-profit organization based in Washington, DC whose sole mission is to use music to help alleviate poverty in vulnerable communities.
+Temika Moore has participated in Splendor Fest, a Washington, DC project with the mission to help garner awareness about at- risk homeless populations in Washington, DC.
+Splendor Fest is a music festival that provides economic, mental, social, and spiritual resources, and other services free of charge to homeless persons in Washington, DC.
 This experience culminated in an invitation to work with Meant 2 Live Foundation to support their mission work and community initiatives in Lusaka, Zambia.
-Temika Moore, along with eight other missionaries will be traveling to Lusaka, Zambia in June 2018 to provide resources and build a music program for 310 orphans who became orphans as a result of the AIDS epidemic in the Lusaka, Zambia community.
+In June 2018, Temika Moore along with eight missionaries traveled to Lusaka, Zambia to provide resources and lay the foundation for a music program for 310 children residing in Lusaka, Zambia orphanages.

 With a wealth of life experiences and an ever-increasing catalog of inspirational songs, Temika Moore is poised to spread the message of Inspirational Soul wherever “real” music is savored and enjoyed.
 “It is important for me to create music that is authentic and evokes a spirit of inspiration and empowerment,” says Temika.
 “I create music that can lead to personal change.”
 Take a listen and be inspired.